 Living your life purpose and the understanding the meaning of life is intertwined.
 They are one and the same on a spiritual level and the key to true spiritual wellness.

-I believe the need to make a difference, a somehow unique and meaningful contribution to the world (or at least our corner of it) is a basic human drive.
+The need to make a difference, a somehow unique and meaningful contribution to the world (or at least our corner of it), is a basic human drive.
 It is as innate a need to our minds and spirits as food is to our bodies.

-And the truth is - living with purpose is good for your mental and physical health.
+Living with purpose is good for your mental and physical health.
 It feels good when you do something to make the world a better place for yourself and others.
 It increases your sense of self worth and happiness.
 So powerful is its effects that even being responsible for watering a nursing home plant has been shown to extend life and quality of life for residents.
 When you have a sense of meaning and purpose in your life, it protects you from the ill effects of stress and builds resiliency so you can cope better with challenging circumstances.

 But the age old questions of Who am I?
 Why am I here?
 Do I matter? also cause angst as they pluck at the hearts of seekers of truth, meaning, and purpose.
 It is the question of those who want know there is more to life than taking and consuming, of living on autopilot.
 They want that more, they want to live a life of purpose.
 To know the meaning of life and why they are here.
 These are the questions of every heart, even if we have stopped asking or never knew to ask.